 “However, it should be understood that the purpose of every investigation is to establish the facts about an allegation.
 Sometimes the facts may exonerate some suspects and it may be difficult to clear their names in the public eye if the Bureau reveals names of subjects of an investigation prematurely.

 “This may be costly to Malawians as the subjects may sue Government for defamation and as a result, Government may end up losing a lot tax payers’ money through compensations,” Ndala said.

 But a senior State House official confided, on strict condition of anonymity, to CIJM that Ocean Industries owner Zuneth Sattar, main suspect in K577 billion Cashgate bought and delivered a top-of-the-range Lexus LX 570 for President Peter Mutharika in an apparent bid to bribe the country’s leadership to stifle any efforts to conclude Cashgate cases against them.
 A Lexus LX 570 is pegged at $136 986.

-According to our source, the Sattar’s largesse also included a Toyota Prado for Mutharika’s most trusted aide Ben Phiri and an Audi for Attorney General Kalekeni Kaphale.
+According to our source, the Sattar’s largesse also included a Toyota Prado for Mutharika’s most trusted aide Ben Phiri and an Audi for former Attorney General Kalekeni Kaphale.